 A most unnerving feeling when—because your tutor posts on your blog—you know he’s looking at your work…

 Overall I am thrilled—for a number of reasons.
-Really grateful that Mike gave me such a long, thorough and positive report—admit for feeling rather bad for submitting so many images.
-I did not expect for him to look at anymore than the eleven I had submitted in my ‘select’ folder; but my lack of clarity or documentation accompanying my CD caused the problem.
+Really grateful that my tutor gave me such a long, thorough and positive report—admit for feeling rather bad for submitting so many images.
+I did not expect for him to look at anymore than the eleven I had submitted in my ‘select’ folder; but possibly my lack of clarity or documentation accompanying my CD caused the problem.

 Also really happy that the feedback was so positive—when someone takes that amount of interest in your work, it really enthuses you; and motivates you to do even better next time.
-What follows here is a reflection on the comments made by Mike in his report; and also further feedback from him when I asked a couple of questions after reading the report.
+What follows here is a reflection on the comments made by my tutor in his report; and also further feedback from him when I asked a couple of questions after reading the report.
 I’m not going to comment on all the images—especially those with total positive feedback as that seems a little silly; and possibly over-egging myself.
 You might also want to read this post in conjunction with another one where I commented directly on the assignment without reference to my tutor feedback—was written directly after I completed the assignment.

 Now I understand the concept more, but I am going to have to look through this latest body of work and see if I can see this in it, because it was not something I consciously set out to do—obviously, because I had no idea of what it was!
 Also, I am treating this entire TAoP module as a time of experimentation and discovery; doing things that I have never done before—thus far food and street—will such experimentation hinder or allow this voice to develop?